erasmus-without-paper/ewp-specs-architecture/README.md

 The Registry is the only centralised part of the EWP architecture.
 It allows all EWP hosts to access the list of other EWP hosts.
-(It MAY also be used for projects unrelated to EWP, as long as these projects will be mentioned in the Discovery API documentation.)
+(It MAY also be used for projects unrelated to EWP, as long as these projects have similar architectures.)

 #### How is it updated?